barbazul/1kfa/mod_guide_player.md

 That said, using magic invokes some of the more complicated rules of 1kFA.
-Players are challenged with managing and balancing charges, capacity, stamina, requirements and narrative effect.
+Players are challenged with managing and balancing charges, capacity, stamina, requirements, and narrative effect.
 This kind of play is ideal for players excited by complexity and the potential of explorable branches.

+#### The ONGOING tag

+When a character executes Use a Magic Item, they are considered to be "flowing magical energy" into the item.
+Then the magical effects happen.

+Some magic effects happen immediately.

+Some magic effects persist even after you have finished flowing magical energy into the item. (eg, `_` of Light, Reaching `_`)

+Some magical effects persist only if you continue to flow magical energy into the item.
+It is up to the player to declare when their character ceases the flow of magical energy.
+If the flow of magical energy continues, they are not considered *idle* for the purposes of the Rest and Seek Help moves.

 #### Charges and Capacity

-By default magic items have capacity for 3 charges.
-When a charge is used from a magic item, place a red card on it, white-side-up.
+By default, magic items have capacity for 3 charges.
+An item is considered "depleted" when all its charges are used.
+The term used for a card's maximum number of charges is "capacity" or "charge capacity".

+When a magic item loses a charge, take a red card from the supply and place it white-side-up on top of the magic item card.

 Sometimes charges are lost *permanently*.
 This means it loses a charge and its capacity for charges decreases by 1.
 When this happens, place a red